 “The wound is the place where the Light enters you.” – Rumi

-When I first encountered this powerful quote, it resonated deeply — not because I'm a man experiencing these pressures firsthand, but because I’ve witnessed countless times how traditional notions of masculinity have impacted the men around me.
+When I first encountered this powerful quote, it resonated deeply—not because I'm a man experiencing these pressures firsthand, but because I’ve witnessed countless times how traditional notions of masculinity have impacted the men around me.

 As a woman, I've seen fathers, brothers, partners, and friends grapple with expectations to suppress emotions, project strength at all costs, and conform to rigid standards that ultimately harm their mental and emotional health.
+At its extreme, toxic masculinity is also a relationship red flag for many women looking for a partner.

 Thankfully, in recent years, I've observed a meaningful shift — a growing movement toward redefining masculinity and embracing a healthier, more inclusive perspective.
 Known as positive masculinity, this movement challenges harmful stereotypes and encourages men to embrace their authentic selves, fostering genuine strength through emotional openness and vulnerability.